aplteam/DotNetZip/README.md

 ### Processing one or more files

-`Add`, `Delete` and `Update` all process a right argument that is a simple character vector as a single filename while a vector of text vectors is treated as a vector of filenames
+`Add`, `Delete` and `Update` all process a right argument...

+* a simple character vector as a single filename
+* a vector of text vectors is treated as a vector of filenames

 ### Relative versus absolute paths with instances